Michie Peachie Lifts A Couch While Rocking Blue Biker Shorts And Sports Bra In New Instagram Videos

 Michie started the circuit with a series of kneeling squats.
-For this exercise, she placed one end of couch on her shoulder as she knelt in front of it.
-Then she raised her torso and pelvis upward lifting the couch as she did so.
+For this exercise, she placed one end of the couch on her shoulder as she knelt in front of it.
+Then, she raised her torso and pelvis upward lifting the couch as she did so.
 In her caption, she suggested doing the exercise”until failure.”
-She also advised viewers to bring the hips fully forward during the exercise.
+She also advised viewers to bring their hips fully forward during the exercise.

 Then Michie moved on to doing Bulgarian split squats.
 For this exercise, she rested one foot on the chair behind her and then lifted the couch.
 After a set of those, she did a pile squat which also required her to lift the couch.
-But on this occasion, Michie spread her knees while as she did so.
+On this move, however, Michie spread her knees while she did so.
 She also got on her tiptoes at the top of the exercise.

 View this post on Instagram